An author lost her book deal after tweeting about a Metro worker. She’s suing for $13 million.

 By the following day, the publisher had announced plans to halt shipments of the book and postpone the publication date while taking the “appropriate next steps to officially cancel the book’s publication.”
 Preorders for the novel were also canceled, even though sales had skyrocketed, court documents say.

-Rare Bird did not immediately respond to requests for comment on Tynes’s lawsuit.
+Rare Bird did not respond to requests for comment on Tynes’s lawsuit.

 [A D.C. author shamed a Metro worker for eating on the train.
 Now her book deal is in jeopardy.]